PassFort/integration-docs/source/includes/_demo-checks.html.md

 ## Demo result types

-To support a wide range of testing scenarios, PassFort uses specific values in the `demo_result` field to select demo results.
+To support a wide range of testing scenarios, Passfort uses specific values in the `demo_result` field to select demo results.
 The different types of demo result are outlined below.